 Happy Monday!
+I hope everyone had a great weekend!
 Like every other Monday, here are a few thoughts bouncing around in my head after a week of reading, podcasts, cruising social media and any other continuing ed.
 Enjoy!
 Do you have to use barbells?
 No. Do you have to use dumbbells?
 No. Do you have … Continue reading Monday Musings

 Happy Sunday!
 Just like every other Sunday, we have another group of podcasts and articles to read and listen to that I have dived into.
 Like every other week, there was a ton of content out there both in written form and through podcasts.
-Before we get to the weekly content, I wanted to remind … Continue reading S&C Week in Review: 5/17
+Before we get to the weekly content, I wanted to remind … Continue reading S&C Week in Review: 7/18

 Here is a simple core movement, the Bear Position Body Saw, that can be done on any surface that a towel would slide on, making it a nice option for people working out at home.
 Beware, it’s extremely difficult though! https://www.youtube.com/watch?v=6ygFhA-qx6c How do we categorize core work?
 What does our core work look like?
 What … Continue reading Can You Handle the Bear?

 And we are back with another month of the General Fitness Train With Craig program!
 This example is the current Day 1 of the July program.
 A1: Hurdle Jump with Mini Bounce A2: Rotational Overhead Slam A3: Reverse Crunch B1: Band Kettlebell Swing B2: Standing Rotational Toss B3.
 1-Arm Overhead Carry C1: Eccentric Landmine Squat … Continue reading Train With Craig July General Fitness Program Example